PRINCIPAL INVESTIGATOR

 ![]() |

 is an Undergraduate Research Assistant working under Dr. Nicole Landi at the University of Connecticut.
-She is currently a senior pursuing a Bachelor of Science in Molecular and Cell Biology on the pre-med track.
-She is primarily interested in studying the intersection of signal transduction and neurological disorders and hopes to continue research through medical school. |
+He is currently a freshman pursuing a Bachelor of Science in Physiology and Neurobiology on a pre-medical track.
+He is interested in researching neurodegenerative and comprehension disorders.
+Brennan plans on attending medical school as an aspiring neurosurgeon with a focus on research. |

 ![]() |